Skip to main navigation Skip to main content

 Body

-The Center combines Western mental health services and treatments with traditional healing practices to address the needs of Hmong, Vietnamese, Karen and Cambodian adult residents in Saint Paul.
+The Center combines Western mental health services and treatments with traditional healing practices to address the needs of Hmong, Vietnamese, Karen, Cambodian and Afghan adults.

 Wilder Center for Social Healing in Saint Paul's Frogtown neighborhood is a space for Southeast Asian communities to gather and heal together.

-• 150 active members participate weekly from Hmong, Karen(ni), Vietnamese and Cambodian communities
+• 150 active members participate weekly from Hmong, Karen(ni), Vietnamese, Cambodian and Afghan communities

 • Have access to support groups, alternative healing practices, educational events, building life skills and support with day-to-day needs.